Is A Vehicle An Asset

 Despite the challenges, there are specific situations where a vehicle can reasonably be viewed as an asset:

 • Vehicles Used as Rental Income: Owning a vehicle and renting it out through services or directly can generate rental income, making it a revenue-generating asset.
-However, this involves additional considerations, including insurance for rental purposes, maintenance, and the legal aspects of renting vehicles.
+Even so, this involves additional considerations, including insurance for rental purposes, maintenance, and the legal aspects of renting vehicles.

 • Vehicles Used in a Business with High Resale Value: Certain businesses require specialized vehicles that retain their value longer due to their specialized nature and limited availability.
 This would make them more valuable assets compared to standard passenger vehicles.